JonneyLloyd/v4pi/README.md

 * make

+* sudo modprobe bcm2835-v4l2

 * ./ fyp

+This modprobe is for Raspberry Pi camera.
 This will build the demo_day.cpp file which contains every component of the framework in use.
 Note: you will need to insert your own Sighthound API token into the 'key' string in the sighthound function.
 See https://www.sighthound.com/ for details.
 This will only effect sighthound functionality i.e. Vehicle make/model recognition.